 No one knows the pain of bureaucracy and paperwork better than those working in the government sector.
-Dealing with various branches and compliances is no joke, but image having to manage.
+Dealing with various branches and compliances is no joke, but imagine having to manage them.
 It gets messy very fast.
 This is why more and more government offices are turning to Agile by getting their work out of binders and into visual custom Agile boards.

 Just like in any other field, first processes have to be turned into boards that represent them.
 Luckily, most government agencies have very strict procedures that can be easily translated into boards.
 And the documentation that is piling up in closets can be easily used to fill the backlog.
 Having this sorted, all that is left is deciding on the acceptance criteria and performing Agile ceremonies to ensure continuous improvement.

-Automotive sector is one of the industries where delivering defined work packages on a specific deadline is still widely used.
-However, growing customer demands and the ever changing driver assistance technologies challenge this approach.
+The automotive sector is one of the industries where delivering defined work packages on a specific deadline is still widely used.
+However, growing customer demands and the ever-changing driver assistance technologies challenge this approach.
 It is no longer sufficient to work this way, especially where infotainment and driver assistance technologies are concerned.
 This is where Agile steps in to offer a more lenient approach.

 This next example of Agile application to the automotive industry comes from Elektrobit.
 A global supplier of embedded and connected software products and services for the automotive industry.
 They identified the need for a more flexible development approach and introduced Scrum and Kanban into their processes in 2008.
 And have since then noticed an increase in customer involvement and satisfaction.

-My last and least expected example comes from field none other than sports.
+My last and least expected example comes from a field none other than sports.
 While this is something that most of us rarely associate with Agile project boards, maybe this should change.
 When talking about sports training or performance management, each coach has a very clear system.
-There are steps that each athlete goes through and what better than an Agile board to track all of this?
+There are steps that each athlete goes through and what better than a Kanban board to track all of this?